Ssimoes48/Happiness-ETL/README.md

 ## Queries

-Once the data was there, we created specific queries to call datasets.
+After creating the databases, the following are some queries the user may find useful.

 ### Query 1